mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## ECN {#ECN}

 ECN requires coordination with the end-to-end communication points as it should only be used if the endpoints are also capable and willing to signal congestion notifications to the other end and react accordingly if a congestion notification is received.

-Therefore, if ECN is used, the proxy needs to inform the client of a congestion notification (IP CE codepoint) was observed in any IP header of a received packet from the target server.
+The probing and verification in the ULP of end-to-end ECN requires per packet control over what value is set on IP packet transmission as well as which of all values are received by the proxy.
+The QUIC specification is providing one such example in Section 13.4 of
+{{RFC9000}}.
+Thus in flow forwarding mode the proxy needs to be able to set and read the ECN values in sent and received IP packets respecitively.
+This may motivate that this functionality is optional to implement, even if supporting CONNECT-IP implementations in general will need to handle IP packets and their fields with fine grained control.
+If optional some negotiation mechanism is needed.

-Possible realizations are: a) always have two bits before payload in flow forwarding model or use 4 different context IDs.
+Possible realizations are:

+  a) always have two bits before payload in flow forwarding model, e.g. by including the whole TOS byte, which would also enable DSCP setting and reading.

+  b) use 4 different context IDs depending on what ECN field value was received or should be set.

 This is work in process and will be further specified in a future version of this document.

 ## ICMP handling {#ICMP}

 ICMP messages are directly forwarded in tunneling mode.
-In flow forwarding mode Context IDs can be used to forward if requested.
+In flow forwarding mode a ICMP datagram format ({{ICMP-message-format}}) is used to send the information from some ICMP message to the client.

+The proxy upon receiving an ICMP message with a destination of an IP address it performs flow forwarding on it needs to process the ICMP message.
+First it should validate that the ICMP message and find if it matches any of its IP flow selectors (including Conn-ID).
+In case there are multiple matching use the IP selector with the most number of field that matches fully.

+Some messages may be applicable both to the proxy and the client.
+For example an verified ICMPv6 Packet Too Big is applicable both to the proxy and the client.
+Others like ICMPv6 Destiantion Unreachable (Type=1), Code=3 (Address unreachable) and Code=4 (Port unreachable) is only possible to act on by the client.

+QUESTION: Any ICMP messages that should be suppressed by the proxy?

+If a matching IP selector was chosen, then lookup the mapping for the HTTP connection and Stream ID which this message should be sent to.
+Encapsulate the recevied ICMP message in the ICMP datagram format and send it to the client.

 ## MTU considerations